hlindner19/blogdown/content/travel/_index.md

 title = "Travel"
 +++

-Here is where I post photos, stories, tips and recommendations from recent trips.
+Photos, stories, tips and recommendations from recent trips.